Podcast – Biden Wants To Censor You At The Request Of Ukraine – Tuesday, July 11

 • Conservatives Are Against Equal Pay For Women

 Nonsense!
-In fact, the studies that women make less than men always fail to factor in children, time off, and women leaving the workforce to tend to their family.
-If everything is 100% equal between a man and … meaning she won’t have any kids, and take time off for family … then the company should pay them both equally based on their performance.
+In fact, the studies that show women make less than men always fail to factor in children, time off, and women leaving the workforce to tend to their family.
+If everything is 100% equal between a man and woman … meaning she won’t have any kids, and take time off for family … then the company should pay them both equally based on their performance.
 I have never met a conservative who thinks otherwise.
 The reality is, however, that women tend to have babies and take time out of the workforce.
 Therefore, she will not be as solid an asset to the company as a man would in many circumstances.

 • Conservatives Are The Enemy Of Children